 - Positive Interventions: Expressing genuine concern and sharing information about treatment options can encourage the parent to seek help.

-- Approaching the conversation with empathy, not judgment, increases the likelihood of a positive response.
+- Approaching the conversation with empathy rather than judgment increases the likelihood of a positive response.

 5. Setting Boundaries